cyverse/cyverse-support-bot/README.md

 ### Systemd

 The bot now has a systemd file to control start and stop.
 In order to use it effectively, fill out the environment variables in the service file.
+Then, move it to `/etc/systemd/system/support_bot.service`.
+Run `systemctl daemon-reload` and `systemctl start support_bot`

+### Logging

+Logs are stored in the same directory as the application in the file `cyverse-support-bot.log`.